 Overnight: Karatu (1) Serengeti (1) Arusha (1) | Breakfast x 3, Lunch x 3, Dinner x 3

 Arusha - Nairobi (Kenya).
 We set off early this morning and make our way to the Tanzania/ Kenyan border and the small border town of Namanga.
-After completing the border formalities, we continue on our journey to the Capital City Nairobi and our hotel in the city centre.
+After completing the border formalities, we continue on our journey to the Capital City Nairobi and our campsite on the outskirts of the city.